Turn in your smartphones! How Mueller kept a lid on Trump-Russia probe

 “Then he drove us 15 blocks to their location and we went in through the garage so that nobody would see,” Caputo said in an interview.

-Caputo was questioned about former Trump campaign chairman Paul Manafort, Manafort’s aide Rick Gates and long-time Trump adviser Roger Stone.
+Caputo was questioned about former Trump campaign chairman Paul Manafort, Manafort’s aide Rick Gates and longtime Trump adviser Roger Stone.
 When the interview was over, Mueller’s team told him they would take him back to his hotel.
 Caputo said Mueller’s team was not happy with what he said next.

 “I said I’m meeting a TV crew downstairs so I won’t need a ride,” Caputo said.
 “They weren’t upset that I was talking to the media, they were disturbed that I was doing it in (front of) the office.”